 You’ve finally managed to snag a local hottie, and you’re not going to let anyone get in the way of your fun.
 Especially not the fifteen other people in your dorm room.

 Anything else to add here?
-Here is a full article about sex in hostels, including 4 dos and don’ts plus hilarious real-life stories.
+Here is a full article about Netflix and Chill – including the 10 Do’s and Dont’s, plus hilarious real-life stories.

 4. Treat the dorm like your castle